Squeezed light: Preparation

 Historically, the first observation of squeezing using an OPA cavity has been achieved by Wu \iea in 1986 \cite{Wu86}.
 The squeezing reached in that experiment was about 3 decibels.
 Since then, many groups made efforts to further develop this approach.
 One of the most recent results reported a squeezing of 12.7 dB \cite{Eberle10}.
 This remarkable achievement required the overall quantum efficiency (including that of the OPA cavity, homodyne detection, mode matching, etc.) to approach 95\%.

 OPAs can as well be used successfully to generate two-mode squeezing.
 The first experiment to that effect was reported by Ou \iea in 1992 \cite{Ou92}.
-In that work, the signal and idler fields were of the same frequency, but different polarizations, and were both resonated in the cavity, and later mixed with one another using polarization optics.
+In that work, the signal and idler fields resonated in the cavity were of the same frequency, but different polarizations.